 Making a hat of any design is not a simple project for the beginner.
 But like projects of any sort, hat making involves a sequential series of small steps, each one of which we can study and eventually understand.
+To quote Mei Lin Wong-Gary “Repetition is the mother of Retention”.
 Within each step there is a wide range of approaches.
 And this diversity can be a little overwhelming to the beginner.
 So we’ll begin with relatively simple projects so that the sequence is more approachable.

 In the previous section, we introduced a tool for practicing different weaving techniques and then used the tool to demonstrate a change in maka ‘o’eno (twill) direction and then three different ways of adding in koana ( adding in two piece koana, adding a folded koana and adding a bent koana ).